cycscarlos/API_images/README.md

-<h2>API routine to extract clean images from JSONPlaceholder, and show them into the two websites using HTML, CSS & pure Javascript (without frameworks)</h2>
+<h2>API routine to extract clean images from Rick and Morty API, and show them into the two websites using HTML, CSS & pure Javascript (without frameworks)</h2>

 <br>